Ever heard of the grief cycle? Most of us have, and all of us have experienced it.

 Yes, we went through the entire cycle, including anger and depression.
 We even briefly touched on acceptance before going back to denial and bargaining.

-Friday morning, when he felt like complete crap, we finally accepted the fact that there was no way we were going to the race.
+Friday morning, when he felt like complete crap, we finally accepted the fact that there was no way we were racing.

 Was it a bummer?
 Of course!

 Was it the end of the world?
 Hardly.
-Yet we went through each of those emotions as we would have if there was a true tragedy, albeit not as strongly.
+Yet we went through each of those emotions as we would have if there were a true tragedy, albeit not as strongly.

 Our characters need to go through this cycle as well.

-If we go back to the inciting incident, a requirement of story, we’ll see that this event causes an unmet expectation, or the character is forced to do something.
-Now the character can’t to do the thing they wanted to, namely stay the same.
+If we go back to the inciting incident, a requirement of story, we’ll see that this event causes an unmet expectation; the character is forced to do something.
+Now the character can’t do what they wanted to, namely, stay the same.

-Which means, they shouldn’t just accept it first off.
+This means they shouldn’t just accept.
 They should go through a few of the grief emotions for the most tension, conflict, and realism.

-I encourage you to use the grief cycle for major turning points or disappointments your character experiences.
+I encourage you to use the grief cycle for significant turning points or disappointments your character experiences.
 Try to overlap, blend, and let your character be confused.
-We all tend to get confused when experiencing several emotions at once, so it’s realistic to have them do the same.
+We all get confused when experiencing several emotions at once, so it’s realistic to have them do the same.

-We want to make an emotional impact on our readers, so our characters should have experiences similar to our own.
-The best way to do that is to give them emotions, and there’s nothing more universal than grief.
+We want to impact our readers emotionally, so our characters should have similar experiences.
+The best way to do that is to give them emotions; nothing is more universal than grief.

 Still need help getting the emotion on the page?
 I’m your person!
 Click here to book a call.